Section 2 of the Dowry Prohibition Act – Definition and Regulations

 Section 2 of the Dowry Prohibition Act

+What is Dowry?
 The concept of “dowry” is an age-old tradition where a gift or anything of monetary value is given to the future spouse by the bride or groom.
 The term was derived from the Latin “dotarium,” which later became the word “dowry.”
-It is similar to the word dower, which refers to a woman’s part of her husband’s property after his death.

-What is the Dowry Prohibition Act?
+What is Dowry Prohibition Act?

 The Act was introduced to prohibit the giving or receiving of dowry and the various punishments prescribed for this practice.
 The term dowry was initially confined to the demand for money before marriage.
 The definition under Section 2 of the Dowry Prohibition Act was later amended to include acts of dowry after marriage.